kartikparwal/pulse-spo2-recorder/README.md

     -Graphical presentation of data sort by name -Consist of both Dark mode and Light mode -Database maintained on the MySQL database.
+    -Can Update any wrong entry by datetime without going into database.